jneidel/setup-webpack/readme.md

 Reduce boilerplate creating your webpack config and keep your package.json slim.

-Includes abstractions for transforming scss and pug, transpiling your javascript, minfication and reloading the browser on changes.
+Includes abstractions for transforming scss and pug, transpiling and polyfill your javascript, minfication and reloading the browser on changes.
 All usage patterns described with clear examples.

 ## Install